tair-opensource/TairHash/README.md

 - Do not sort TairHash globally (Smaller memory overhead)
 - Each TairHash will still use a sort index to sort the fields internally (For expiration efficiency)
 - The built-in timer will periodically use the SCAN command to find the TairHash that contains the expired field, and then check the sort index inside the TairHash to eliminate the field
-- Every time you read or write a field, it will also trigger the expiration of the field itself
 - All keys and fields in the sorting index are pointer references, no memory copy, no memory expansion problem

 **Supported redis version**: redis >= 5.0